voidumbrella/TranslaRim/README.md

 This is an unofficial English patch for Trickal Re:VIVE.
 It's pronounced like "translating" with the last syllable replaced with the best Ghost of the game.

+Feel free to check out the [Wiki](https://namuwitch.miraheze.org/wiki/Main_Page) to see the translation progress.

+If you need to contact me, please join the [unofficial Trickcal Discord server](https://discord.gg/zSen6pQj3r).

 ## Disclaimer
 At this moment, the patch is largely incomplete, barely proofread, and written by someone fluent in zero languages.
-Any suggestions/criticisms/reports of mistakes are welcome.
+Any suggestions/criticisms/reports of mistakes are more than welcome.

 If you are wondering, translating the story is very low priority right now.